Exponential Decay of Correlations Implies Area Law: Results

 Following the original approach of Fannes, Nachtergaele and Werner \cite{FNW92} (see also \cite{WFHC08}) we show in Appendix \ref{DecayMPS} that for regions $A$ and $C$ separated by $l$ sites:

 Thus the state $\ket{\psi}_{1,...,n}$ has at least $(O(\log^{-1}(1/\eta)), O(\log(D)\log^{-1}(1/\eta)))$-exponential decay of correlations.

 For some choices of the matrices $\{ A_i \}_{i=1}^d$, one can show that the previous bound on the correlation length is tight.
 For that we use the approach of Ref. \cite{Has07b}, where it was shown that choosing $A_i = U_i/\sqrt{D}$, with $U_i$ drawn independently from the Haar measure, one obtains with high probability a $(d^{-1/2}, d)$-quantum expander.
-By similar lines we show in Appendix \ref{CorrelationsExpander} that, with high probability, the correspondent quantum expander state is such that there \textit{are} strong correlations between regions separated by less than $c \log(D)/\log(d)$ sites, for a constant $c$.
+By a similar approach we show in Appendix \ref{CorrelationsExpander} that, with high probability, the corresponding quantum expander state is such that there \textit{are} strong correlations between regions separated by less than $c \log(D)/\log(d)$ sites, for a constant $c$.

 Therefore we have the following situation: There are correlations between regions separated by less than $c\log(D)/ \log(d)$ sites, for a constant c, while there is exponential decay of correlations ￼ for regions separated by more than $C \log(D)/ \log(d)$ sites, for another constant $C > c$.
 This is consistent with Theorem 1 and in fact shows that the linear dependence of $l_0$ in the entropy bound is optimal (since the entropy of quantum expander states saturates at approximately $\log(D)$).